minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   solution to this problem is to run linear probability models (LPMs).
 LPMs usually fit about as well as logistic models, even in the case of nonlinearities (Long 1997).]

+Why not 2SLS -> @stratmann-2002 p.1

+== Model specification
++ confounding variables
+  - argue why the important effects are included.
+  - confounding effects -> needed for causal econometrics
+  - deterine through literature what needs to be included:

+  confounding variables:
+  - party
+  - state (geoographical area) ?
+  - district (for robustness)
+  - age of legislators
+  // - loglikelihood ???
+  - DW-Nominates -> (Poole and Rosenthal, 1985) "It is widely acknowledged that DW-Nominate scores are strong predictors of representatives’ voting behavior.
+    Data on DW-Nominate scores is provided by voteview.com."
+  - environmental catastrophy?
+  - control for individual (how to include individual, if not ID, doesnt work well)
+  - log transformation of contribution..

+  confounding vars from statmann: @stratmann-2002 p.12-13
+  - employment in banking, insurance nad investment industries
+  - indicator for party majority in the house
+  - percentage of last popular votes which members received
+  - DW-Nominates absolute deviation from the party mean

 - still use Logit/Probit for robustness...
 == Linear Probability Model with Individual Fixed Effects